ryran/upvm/README.md

   --firstboot-install PKG,PKG,@GROUP...
-                        Configure disk image such that when guest first boots it will install named package(s) (may be used more --vbuilder-arg, -B ARG
+                        Configure disk image such that when guest first boots it will install named package(s) (may be used more than once)
+  --selinux-relabel     Trigger an SELinux relabel on first boot (critical if
+                        any important files are changed) --vbuilder-arg, -B ARG
                         Add ARG as an extra option/argument to the virt- builder command which creates the disk image (may be